mashed-potatoes/PotatoNV-crossplatform/README.md

+# Install
+- pip3 install -r requirements.txt

-# Instructrions
+# Instructions
 After the device is in test mode ( see https://github.com/mashed-potatoes/PotatoNV/issues/20 ):
 Using dmesg -w, you can verify that the device is in test mode
 ![image info](./images/testmode.png)

-# Commands
+# Commands in test mode

-- pip3 install -r requirements.txt
 - cd usrlock && python3 main.py

 # Requirements